P-Seminar-2021-2022/test1/README.md

 # test1

-open this with a mobile divice like phone or IPad/tablet https://p-seminar-2021-2022.github.io/test1/
+open this with a mobile divice like phone or IPad/tablet <br>
+https://p-seminar-2021-2022.github.io/test1/

 scan this image